AverageHelper/accountable-vue/README.md

 1. Fork this project.
 2. Make your changes.
 Recommended IDE Setup: [VSCode](https://code.visualstudio.com/) + [Volar](https://marketplace.visualstudio.com/items?itemName=johnsoncodehk.volar)
 3. Submit a PR.
-(GitHub will ping me for you, so no need to @ me)
+(GitHub will notify, so no need to @ me)

-I don't have all the time in the world, so PRs are especially appreciated.
+Since I don't have all the time in the world, PRs are especially appreciated.